libass/JavascriptSubtitlesOctopus/README.md

 - `fonts`: An array of links to the fonts used in the subtitle.
 (Optional)
 - `availableFonts`: Object with all available fonts - Key is font name in lower case, value is link: `{"arial": "/font1.ttf"}` (Optional)
+- `fallbackFont`: URL to override fallback font, for example, with a CJK one.
+Default fallback font is Liberation Sans (Optional)
+- `lazyFileLoading`: A boolean, whether to load files in a lazy way via [FS.createLazyFile()](https://emscripten.org/docs/api_reference/Filesystem-API.html#FS.createLazyFile).
+[Requires](https://github.com/emscripten-core/emscripten/blob/c7b21c32fef92799da05d15ba1939b6394fe0373/src/library_fs.js#L1679-L1856) `Access-Control-Expose-Headers` for `Accept-Ranges, Content-Length, and Content-Encoding`.
+If encoding is compressed or length is not set, file will be fully fetched instead of just a HEAD request.
 - `timeOffset`: The amount of time the subtitles should be offset from the video.
 (Default: `0`)
 - `onReady`: Function that's called when SubtitlesOctopus is ready.
 (Optional)